Russian air strikes hit Kyiv, other Ukrainian cities far from front lines | Law-Order

 Russia on Tuesday struck at military and infrastructure targets in Ukraine's capital Kyiv and across other parts of the country, including western areas far from the front lines, Ukrainian officials said.

 Russia's Defence Ministry said for its part that Russian forces had hit and destroyed eight ammunition warehouses across Ukraine in the last 24 hours and repelled Ukrainian attacks in three different directions.
-Also on Tuesday, Ukrainian forces struck the Russian-controlled town of Nova Kakhovka in the southern Kherson region with drones and three civilians were wounded, TASS news agency reported, citing the local Russian-appointed authorities.
+Also on Tuesday, local authorities in the Russian-controlled town of Nova Kakhovka in the southern Kherson region said a Ukrainian drone strike killed a woman and wounded four other people.
+The morning attack on public service faciliies was carried out by loitering munitions, also known as kamikaze drones, they said.

 President Volodymyr Zelenskiy's office said drones attacked the Kyiv region in several waves, with the air alert lasting for over four hours.
 Several commercial and administrative buildings and some private houses were damaged, it said.
 There was no mention of any casualties in the overnight air strikes.